Ali Pasha Mosque (Ohrid)

-The mosque was built in the city's Old Bazaar on the orders of Sulejman Pasha in 1573.
+The mosque was built in the city's Old Bazaar in 1573.
 It was renovated by the vizier Ali Pasha of Yanina and posthumously given his name in 1823.
 Evliya Çelebi, a 17th-century Ottoman explorer, mentioned the mosque having two minarets, though the second was never captured in a photograph; the other was demolished at some point in the 1910s and survived as a 6.5-metre stub.

 On 1 April 2015, an agreement was signed between the Turkish government and North Macedonia's Islamic Union for renovation of the mosque.
 There was some local opposition to plans to extend the minaret to 32 metres, arguing that a lack of planning debate could harm communal relations in the majority Christian city.
 The project was completed in November 2019.